-Documented groundwater quality in the CAMU and West Arsenic areas has been relatively stable over time; therefore, annual sampling in 2016 is considered sufficient to allow continued tracking of groundwater quality, in accordance with Objective [8].
-The wells selected for annual monitoring are listed in Table 3-2 and shown on Exhibit 1.
+A total of 11 monitoring wells in the Phase I and Phase II CAMU area are scheduled for annual sampling during October 2017.
+Documented groundwater quality in the CAMU area and in monitoring wells on the adjacent West Bench area has been relatively stable over time; while arsenic concentrations exceeding groundwater standards have been previously observed in this area, they are believed to be due at least in part to non-smelter sources.
+Annual sampling in 2017 will allow continued tracking of groundwater quality in this area, in accordance with Objective [6].
+The CAMU wells selected for annual monitoring are listed in Table 3-2 and shown on Exhibit 1.

-3.1.3 Residential / Water Supply Well Monitoring
+3.1.3 Residential / Municipal Water Supply Well Monitoring

-Residential and public water supply wells are included in the 2016 groundwater monitoring program to address Objective [6], ensuring protection of groundwater users (i.e., nearby residents).
+Residential and public water supply wells are included in the 2017 groundwater monitoring program to address Objective [4], tracking groundwater use and providing water quality information to water users.
 As noted in the RCRA groundwater protection guidance (EPA, 2004), documenting and addressing potential human exposures is one of EPA's high priority short-term protection goals.